kevbrain/apicastsix/doc/openshift-guide.md

   ```

  Note the IP address that is assigned to your OpenShift server, we will refer to it in the tutorial as `OPENSHIFT-SERVER-IP`.
- You should be able to access the OpenShift web console by going to https://OPENSHIFT-SERVER-IP:8443/console/ in your web browser.

- **Warning**: You may receive a warning about an untrusted web-site.
-This is expected, as we are trying to access to the web console through secure protocol, without having configured a valid certificate.
-While you should avoid this in production environment, for this test setup you can go ahead and create an exception for this address.

 #### Setting up OpenShift cluster on a remote server